When Is the Best Time to Post on Twitter (X) in 2023?

 Engagement Trends

-In 2023, Twitter users still commonly use the site to stay up to date on news and current events.
-As such, you may see an uptick in traffic during major world events or when important news breaks (including headlines about the platform itself).
+In 2024, Twitter users still commonly use the site to stay up to date on news and current events.
+Because of this, you might see an uptick in traffic during major world events or when important news breaks (including headlines about the platform itself).
+It’s in poor taste to promote your business using a hashtag related to a crisis, of course, so make sure to keep an eye out for events around the globe.

 When the time is right, however, you can post on the heels of large events, such as the Olympics, which can help boost your visibility.